Want to keep your mind as sharp as possible? Tend to your belly.

 10 foods that’ll keep your thinker thinking properly:

-Cherries, blueberries and strawberries provide antioxidants to promote better blood flow and protect brain tissues.
+Cherries, blueberries and strawberries provide antioxidants to promote better blood flow and protect brain tissue.
 Studies show they improve memory and decrease the risk of dementia.
 Aim to include at least one cup of berries in your diet each day.

 2. Green leafy vegetables